HomeDealsChatCheckupSearch

 4. Payment method discounts

 Direct debit customers typically receive the best rates.
-Prepayment meter users often pay premium prices, while quarterly billing can add £50-100 annually to costs.
+Prepayment meter users often pay premium prices, while standard credit (quarterly billing) can add over £140 annually compared to direct debit.

 5. Customer service quality

-Ofgem's latest customer service rankings show smaller suppliers achieving satisfaction scores of 74% compared to 63% for medium-sized providers.
-Research your chosen supplier's complaint resolution record.
+Ofgem's latest customer service rankings continue to show smaller and challenger suppliers achieving notably higher satisfaction scores than legacy providers.
+Research your chosen supplier's complaint resolution record before signing up.

 9. Advanced energy saving strategies